jordanchark/jordanchark.github.io/_pages/about.md

 In Project A10, we are interested in seemingly optional morphosyntactic doubling (e.g. the presence of two comparative morphemes in <i>more taller</i>) and the consequences thereof for our understanding of how situational variation (i.e. register) interfaces with the choices speakers make.
 Doubling results in more redundancy, which we hypothesise ought to be advantageous in situational contexts involving some degree of uncertainty regarding the question-under-discussion.

 Before coming to HU, I was a doctoral researcher for three years at the <a href="https://www.leibniz-zas.de/en/">Leibniz-Centre for General Linguistics (ZAS)</a> in Berlin, also affiliated with CRC 1412.
-I submitted my dissertation "Understanding meaning-driven variation along the grammaticalisation trajectory: the case of Icelandic <i>búinn</i>" (written under the supervision of Uli Sauerland, Stephanie Solt and Artemis Alexiadou) in mid-2024 and I am scheduled to defend on November 13, 2024.
-You can read a little more about my dissertation below.
+I submitted my dissertation "Understanding meaning-driven variation along the grammaticalisation trajectory: the case of Icelandic <i>búinn</i>", written under the supervision of <a href="https://www.leibniz-zas.de/en/people/details/sauerland-uli/uli-sauerland/">Uli Sauerland</a>, <a href="https://www.leibniz-zas.de/en/people/details/solt-stephanie/stephanie-solt">Stephanie Solt</a> and <a href="https://www.leibniz-zas.de/en/people/details/alexiadou-artemis/alexiadou-artemis">Artemis Alexiadou</a>, in mid-2024 and I am scheduled to defend on November 13, 2024.
+You can read a little about my dissertation below.

 Feel free to get in touch: jordan.chark [AT] hu-berlin.de